Home - Vegetables - Roasted Broccoli Salad with Couscous

 Karen Tedesco

-This roasted broccoli salad is so, so good!
-Make this easy recipe to serve as healthy vegetarian main course or base of grain bowl.
+This broccoli salad is so good!
+Make this easy recipe to serve as a vegetarian main course or base of grain bowl.
 Sheet pan roasted broccoli with whole wheat pearl couscous, hazelnuts and a creamy lemon tahini sauce.

 Prep Time 10 minutes